PaperMC/Starlight/README.md

-On inspection of the light engine code to see what was causing such regressions in performance, it became obvious that there were performance problems were everywhere in how Vanilla processed updates, It seemed like Vanilla was optimised to try and reduce light updates, but it came at the cost of slowing down each light update.
+On inspection of the light engine code to see what was causing such regressions in performance, it became obvious that there were performance problems everywhere in how Vanilla processed updates.
+It seemed like Vanilla was optimised to try and reduce light updates, but that came at the cost of slowing down each light update.
 So even when it did _fewer_ updates, it took more time.

-So, If I wanted to fix them I would effectively have to end up rewriting most of the light engine, and at that point it's easier to write a new one than rework the one old.
-The Vanilla light engine simply had too many problems to fix.
+So if I wanted to fix them, I would effectively have to rewrite most of the light engine, and at that point it's easier to write a new one than rework the old one.
+The Vanilla light engine simply has too many problems to fix.